Pests and Diseases

 • Prune out diseased branches and dispose properly

-• Sanitize tools after each cut with bleach solution (1 part bleach to 9 parts water) or use alcohol (70% or greater)
+• Sanitize tools after each cut with a bleach solution (1 part bleach to 9 parts water) or use alcohol (70% or greater)

 Catch pest problems early before they become harder to control